peopledata/vault-in-pod/README.md

 ## Tutorial

-The Official Tutorial [Vault Installation to Minikube via Helm](https://learn.hashicorp.com/tutorials/vault/kubernetes-minikube?in=vault/kubernetes) is a good start point.
+The Official Tutorial [Vault Installation to Minikube via Helm](https://learn.hashicorp.com/tutorials/vault/kubernetes-minikube?in=vault/kubernetes) is a good start point to learn the basics.

+There are more addtional tutorials.

 1. [Setup the Vault in Kubernetes](https://github.com/peopledata/vault-in-pod/blob/ffdbf5e061a3d3cc9d04f3d8d80d87ec002da280/vault-in-pod-tutorial.md)